HMRC or a scam – can you trust the letters you receive?

 Never act in haste when receiving letters or emails, no matter how “urgent” they claim to be.

-Ensure that you and your team complete regular cybersecurity training as this will cover the ways to mitigate the risk of phishing and data fraud.
+Ensure that you and your team complete regular cybersecurity and compliance training to mitigate the risk of phishing and data fraud.

 It is always best to be cautious and careful, double-checking information requests whenever you feel uneasy.